vunderkind/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+In relational databases, the data is stored in tabular format grouped into rows and columns similar to spreadsheets.
+That collection of rows is called a table.
+Each row represents a single record in the table and is made up of one or more columns.
+Structured Query Language is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with a database.

 - [ ] Why do tables need a `primary key`?
+A table's primary key is a way to uniquely identify each row on the table.

 - [ ] What is the name given to a table column that references the primary key on another table.
+A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+We need an intermediate table that holds a foreign key referencing primary keys on each reference table.

 ## Minimum Viable Product